 This ongoing research project aims to use innovative forensic archaeological techniques to investigate the former Nazi extermination and labour camps at Treblinka.
-Over the last twelve years, the team have devised new methodologies that account for the ethical and religious sensitivities, successfully located mass graves, gas chambers and other buildings, curated new exhibitions, and identified new archival evidence and witness testimonies.
+Since 2007, the team have devised new methodologies that account for the ethical and religious sensitivities, successfully located mass graves, gas chambers and other buildings, curated new exhibitions, and identified new archival evidence and witness testimonies.

 Described as the most ‘perfected’ of the Nazi Operation Reinhard death camps, Treblinka (now situated in Poland) became the massacre site of over 800,000 European Jews, Poles, gypsies and political prisoners during the Holocaust.
 Located 108km from Warsaw, in the north-east portion of the General Government, this remote, previously unassuming area of forest adjacent to the River Bug housed an extermination centre (Treblinka II), comprising a complex of gas chambers, barracks, mass graves and, later, cremation pyres.
 At its peak, Treblinka II was capable of ‘processing’ between 10,000-12,000 people each day.